jaquinocode/pineapple-chatbot-manual/README.md

 Or you can click [here.](https://github.com/juan-aquino/pineapple-chatbot-manual/wiki)

-Below is a quick table of contents for the sake of convenience.

-## Table of Contents
+There you will see a Table of Contents and the info you'll need to get started.
-Note: this list is only a rudimentary summary.
-The Wiki has the official Table of Contents along with an up-to-date list of all our docs.
-* stuff 1
-  * stuff 2
-* stuff 3

 ## Contributing
 If you would like to expand on this manual or edit it, you should copy or fork this repository.
 You'll then have a copy you can edit/play around with yourself.